-Oakley Sutro Prizm Low Light
+Oakley Sutro Prizm – Low Light Glasses Review

 Words & Photos by Nic Hall

 Oakley is probably not the brand you associate with budget eyewear buys, but there is no denying they have consistently put out some of the best performing eyewear on the market year after year.
 Since 1972, Oakley has been pushing the boundaries of design and performance and their latest low light offerings are no exception.
-A few months back we received a couple pairs of glasses with the new Oakley Prizm low light lense treatment and we were curious as to just how well they’d perform in the dark woods surrounding the Wolf Den.
+A few months back we received a couple of pairs of glasses with the new Oakley Sutro Prizm low light lens treatment and we were curious as to just how well they’d perform in the dark woods surrounding the Wolf Den.

-The Sutro has goggle level coverage with a throw back style.
+The Sutro has goggle level coverage with a throwback style.
 Frames are made from Oakley’s lightweight O-Matter plastic, which has put up with some heavy abuse during our testing.
 The nose pads are made with grippy unobtanium, which increases grip when wet from perspiration.
-Eye coverage is absolutely maxed with a wrap around design that delivers a completely clear field of vision with tons of protection from flying debris and wind.
+Eye coverage is absolutely maxed with a wrap-around design that delivers a completely clear field of vision with tons of protection from flying debris and wind.
 A small aluminum strut supports the middle of the frame but is not visible when the shades are on.

-The huge amount of coverage comes at a bit of price when climbing, the glasses fog a bit on full effort climbs in humid environments, but if you’re moving more than a few miles an hour, airflow is great and the lens clears quickly.
-If you are a heavy sweater or ride in very humid environments, you may want to make sure your helmet has some optical storage solutions, like the ones offered on the Oakley DRT5 helmet we reviewed a couple months ago.
+The huge amount of coverage comes at a bit of price when climbing, the glasses will fog a bit on full effort climbs in humid environments, but if you’re moving more than a few miles an hour, airflow is great and the lens clears quickly.
+If you are a heavy sweater or ride in very humid environments, you may want to make sure your helmet has some optical storage solutions, like the ones offered on the Oakley DRT5 helmet we reviewed a couple of months ago.

 The arms have a neutral shape and should fit most people quite well.
 I have a very narrow head and usually wear Asian fit style glasses but the Sutro stayed in place, even on the rowdiest of descents.
-One unexpected feature I discovered while wearing the Sutros is, if you bury your face in a bunch of loose soil, the large blade-like lens doubles as an outstanding shovel to pick up loads of dirt.
+One unexpected feature I discovered while wearing the Oakley Sutro Prizms is, if you bury your face in a bunch of loose soil, the large blade-like lens doubles as an outstanding shovel to pick up loads of dirt.

 The Wolf’s Last Word